GiorgosSimos/GiorgosSimos/README.md

 # 👋 Hello there, I'm Giorgos Simos!

 🎓 Undergraduate studies in Management.
-After over a decade in Public Sector Management, I'm now pursuing an MSc in Informatics and transitioning into tech — driven by a passion for practical, impactful software development.
+After over a decade in Public Sector Management, I'm now pursuing an MSc in Informatics and transitioning into tech — driven by a passion for practical and impactful software development.

 🔧 **Tech Stack**
 - **Languages**: Java, HTML, CSS, SQL